lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ## Overview

+Fragmentation in LPWAN is mandatory to satisfy the IPv6 MTU requirement.
+In fact, the L2 data unit maximum payload in LPWAN technologies typically varies from tens to hundreds of bytes.
 If an entire payload (e.g., IPv6) datagram fits within a single L2 data unit, it is unfragmented and a fragmentation header is not needed.
 If the datagram does not fit within a single L2 data unit, it SHALL be broken into fragments.

+On the other hand, LPWAN technologies impose some strict limitations on traffic; therefore it is desirable to enable optional fragment retransmission, while a single fragment loss should not lead to retransmitting the full datagram.
+To preserve energy, Things (a.k.a.
+End Systems) are sleeping most of the time and may receive data during a short period after transmission.

-This specification defines two fragment delivery reliability options,
+This specification defines two main fragment delivery reliability options,
 namely: Unreliable and Reliable.
 The same reliability option MUST be used for all fragments of a packet.

 In Unreliable, the receiver SHALL NOT issue acknowledgments and the sender SHALL NOT perform fragment transmission retries.

+In Reliable, two suboptions are defined, namely: packet mode and window mode.
-In Reliable, if the fragment receiver detects any missing fragments from the transported IPv6 packet, the receiver transmits one negative acknowledgment (NACK) which informs the sender about received and missing fragments from the IPv6 packet.
+In packet mode, if the fragment receiver detects missing fragments from the transported IPv6 packet, the receiver transmits one negative acknowledgment (NACK) after reception of the last fragment, which informs the sender about received and missing fragments from the IPv6 packet.
+In window mode, the NACK is sent after a window of fragments have been sent, if missing fragments are detected within the window.
+A window of fragments is a subset of the fragments needed to carry an IPv6 packet.

 Upon receipt of a NACK, the sender selectively retransmits the missing fragments.
 If all fragments carrying the IPv6 packet are successfully received, the receiver SHALL NOT send a NACK.
 If the sender does not receive a NACK, it assumes that all fragments carrying the IPv6 packet were successfully delivered.